Unsupervised energy disaggregation via convolutional sparse coding: Experiments

-In this experiment, we investigate the performance of CSC applied to multichannel disaggregation, that is, inferring all individual devices from the given aggregate energy signal.
-We consider again the case of estimating the parameters on a different dataset than the one used for testing.
-This is of particular interest, since it is not possible with any of the comparison methods.
-By definition, the competing methods learn characteristics of specific devices and, thus, trying to infer different devices constitutes a conceptual abuse of the method.
+In this experiment, we investigate the performance of CSC and GSP applied to multichannel disaggregation, that is, inferring all individual devices from the given aggregate energy signal.
+We consider again the use case of no ground truth training data being available for the household of interest and estimate the CSC hyperparameters on a different dataset than the one used for testing.
+We cannot perform this experiment with the remaining methods, as those learn characteristics of specific devices, however, here the devices contained in the training and testing data differ.
+Therefore, this use case constitutes a setting, where only unsupervised methods are feasible.
 Quantitative results can be found in \Cref{table:unsupervised_multichannel}, and qualitative ones in \Cref{fig:multichannel}.
-For inference on both synd1 and synd2, the fridge is reconstructed accurately.
-The reconstruction quality of active devices is more dependent on the specific device signature.
-We observe that devices with a more distinct and/or extended signature, such as the space heater or the iron, are reconstructed properly.
-The reconstruction is less precise for devices like the watercooker with a signature composed of simple peaks of a very short duration.
+Overall, CSC slightly outperforms GSP in terms of quantitative scores.
+In general, the reconstruction quality of active devices with CSC is dependent on the specific device signature.
+In \Cref{fig:multichannel}, we observe that devices with a more distinct and/or extended signature, such as the space heater or the iron, are reconstructed properly.
+The reconstruction is less precise for devices like the watercooker, with a signature composed of simple peaks of a very short duration.